metta-systems/metta.systems/content/misc/about.md

 [taxonomies]
 tags = ["exocortex","metta"]
 +++
+> To dream a dream as big\
+As big could ever dream to be\
+Then dream a dream ten times as big\
+As that one dream you see.

 ### What I'm working on and why

 My biggest project so far is Metta - a humane, social and multimedia OS.
 While multimedia and social are pretty much all over the place, humane part is still unexplored widely.